 - A. The President shall preside over the Faculty Meeting.
 In the absence of the President, the presiding officer will be in successive order - 1.
-The_Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs; - 2.
-The Dean of the Faculty; - 3.
-The Chairperson of the Faculty Executive Committee; - 4.3 A member of the Faculty selected by the Faculty Meeting. - B. The President shall appoint a parliamentarian from the Faculty who will advise the Chair at all meetings on questions of procedure.
+The Dean of the Faculty/Vice President for Academic Affairs; - 2.
+The Chairperson of the Faculty Executive Committee; - 3 A member of the Faculty selected by the Faculty Meeting. - B. The President shall appoint a parliamentarian from the Faculty who will advise the Chair at all meetings on questions of procedure.
 The parliamentarian will also serve as a resource for faculty to consult on parliamentary questions.
 The parliamentarian has no authority to make rulings or to enforce them.